snu-mllab/Neural-Relation-Graph/speech/README.md

 ```
 - Use the identical `--cache_dir` as above.
 - For speech data, the default kernel temperature is set to `--pow 8`.
-- You can save memory by using half precision with `--dtype float16` with a marginal performance drop.
+- You can reduce GPU memory usage by half using half precision with `--dtype float16`, with a marginal performance drop.

 ## Training and feature extraction
 - AST GitHub: https://github.com/YuanGongND/ast